tomjoht/learnapidoc/_includes/content/activities/look_for_apidoc_jobs.md

     *  Portfolio with writing samples that include developer documentation
     *  Technical knowledge related to developer domain
     *  Experience writing developer documentation
 7. Make a plan for how you'll match up your portfolio, tech knowledge, and experience related to what these job descriptions are asking for.
-You might need to dedicate more time to the [open-source documentation project](docapis_find_open_source_project.html) that you identified earlier.
+You might need to dedicate more time to an [open-source documentation project](docapis_find_open_source_project.html) to build up the needed skills.

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Locations for API doc writer jobs](jobapis_location.html).*{% endif %}